Your Pet, Our Passion.

-If you notice that your cat is going to the litter tray more often than usual, their stool is more liquid, or it has an increased volume compared to normal, then they may have diarrhoea.
+If you notice that your cat is going to the litter tray more often than usual, their stool is softer or more liquid, or it has an increased volume compared to normal, then they may have diarrhoea.

 Diarrhoea in cats is an increase in the frequency, volume, or liquid content of faeces, leading to unformed or loose stools.
 The consistency of your cat’s diarrhoea can vary from soft but formed through to liquid/watery, and the colour can be darker or lighter than normal stools or even green, red or yellow.